These Cookies and Cream Cupcakes are full of surprises! From the cookie in the bottom to the cream filling, they are over the top delicious!

 4. As I pull to a designated kid-letting-out spot, I tell my son goodbye and that it’s time to get out.

 And this is where things get tricky.
 My son now begins looking around the car.
 Does he already have his backpack on?
+Did he remember his lunch?
 Is there another mini muffin left in the bag on the dashboard?
-Is my iPod charged so he can play Angry Birds when he gets out of school?
+Is his iPod charged so he can play Minecraft when he gets out of school?
+Did he remember to have me sign some random form that he forgot about until THIS VERY MOMENT?

-You know…all the important things he didn’t do on the whole 20 minute drive to school.
+You know…all the important things he didn’t do while he sat on the couch watching cartoons all morning.

 And that’s when people start judging me.

 I’m holding up the line.
-I smile at my kid and ask him to please hurry I love you but people are judging us have a good day i love you hurry up hurry up hurry up.
+I smile at my kid and ask him to please hurry I love you but people are judging us have a good day i love you hurry up hurry up hurry up what are you looking for why are you tying your shoe NOWWWW hurry up people are waiting oh my gosh I’m having a heart attack.

 Could I buy a small plane and drop him with a parachute right in front of the school door?